The Driller Killer: Plot

 Artist Reno Miller and his girlfriend Carol enter a Catholic church and approach his estranged, derelict father.
 The derelict seizes Reno's hand, causing him and Carol to flee from the church.
 Unknown to Reno, his father slipped him a piece of paper.
 The father requests a meeting with Reno.
 Reno denies knowing the homeless man.

-Later, at his apartment, Reno receives an electricity bill and a phone bill, both of which, along with his monthly apartment rental fee, Reno cannot pay.
+Later, at his apartment, Reno receives an electricity bill and a phone bill, both of which he cannot pay along with his monthly apartment rental fee.
 He shares the apartment with Carol, a former flight attendant, and her drug-addicted lesbian lover, Pamela.
 The apartment is in a derelict-filled neighborhood in Union Square.
 Reno visits Dalton, an art gallery owner, and announces he is currently painting a masterpiece.
 Reno asks for a week's extension and a $500 loan to cover the rent.
-However, Dalton refuses, saying he has already lent enough money to Reno.
+However, Dalton refuses, saying he has already lent Reno enough money.
 However, if Reno finishes a satisfactory painting in a week, Dalton will buy it for the agreed amount.

-The following day, a rock band called the Roosters begin practicing their music in a nearby apartment, which makes Reno unnerved and frustrated.
+The following day, a rock band called the Roosters begins practicing in a nearby apartment, leaving Reno unnerved and frustrated.
 At 2:00 in the morning, Reno becomes agitated by the music while painting.
-After a vision of his image saturated in blood, Reno goes for a walk.
+After a vision of his blood-saturated image, Reno goes for a walk.
 He sees an elderly homeless man sleeping in an alley, seizes him, and begins ranting.
 Reno ducks into the alley with the man, where they see teenage gang members chasing another homeless person.
 When the gang members are gone from sight, Reno drops the man to the ground and walks away, vowing that he will not end up like a derelict.

-The next day, Reno complains about the Roosters to their landlord.
-However, the landlord refuses to act since the music does not bother him.
+The next day, Reno complains to their landlord about the Roosters.
+However, the landlord refuses to take action because the music does not bother him.
 He demands the rent money and gives Reno a skinned rabbit for dinner.
 Reno takes the rabbit home, repeatedly stabbing it during the preparation.
 During a reprieve from the music, Reno hears voices calling his name and has a vision of Carol with her eyes gouged out.